SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

 For reference, the CLI commands in the following sections are from SolOS version 7.2 but will generally be forward compatible.
 For more details related to Solace message router CLI see [Solace-CLI].
 Wherever possible, default values will be used to minimize the required configuration.
 The CLI commands listed also assume that the CLI user has a Global Access Level set to Admin.
 For details on CLI access levels please see [Solace-FG] section “User Authentication and Authorization”.

-Also note that this configuration can also be easily performed using SolAdmin, Solace’s GUI management tool.
+Also note that this configuration can also be easily performed using [Solace PubSub+ Manager]({{ site.links-docs-webadmin }}){:target="_top"}, Solace’s browser-based administration console packaged with the Solace PubSub+ message broker.
 This is in fact the recommended approach for configuring a Solace message router.
 This document uses CLI as the reference to remain concise.

 #### Creating a Message VPN